Ford Mansion

-The Ford Mansion, also known as Washington's Headquarters, is a classic 18th-century American home located at 30 Washington Place in Morristown, New Jersey.
-It was built by Jacob Ford Jr. in 1774 and is now owned by the National Park Service.
+The Ford Mansion, also known as Washington's Headquarters, is a classic 18th-century American home located at 30 Washington Place in Morristown, New Jersey that served as General George Washington's headquarters from December 1779 to June 1780 during the American Revolutionary War.

+The house was built in Georgian architectural style in 1774 by Jacob Ford Jr. It is now owned by the National Park Service.
 It was acquired by the Washington Association of New Jersey in 1873.
-The Georgian-styled mansion is known for being George Washington's headquarters from December 1779 to June 1780 during the American Revolutionary War.
 It was added to the National Register of Historic Places on October 15, 1966 as part of the Morristown National Historical Park.

 Architecture

 The house has a Georgian-style exterior, but the interior kitchen and framing shows evidence of Dutch influence.
 According to Alan Gowan, "the boarding of the Ford Mansion was laid evenly painted and scored to look like a fine masonry with quoins at the corners".
-The mansion was made with palladian window above the door and a stylish cornice.
+The mansion has a palladian window above the door and a stylish cornice.
 The fancy architecture was not created to look appealing, but to showcase the wealth of the family who owned the building.

-The headmaster's section of the house was built with symmetrical rooms on both side of the foyer.
-The office is across from the library and the parlour is across from the dining room.
-On the second floor there are symmetrical bedrooms for each side of the hallway.
+The headmaster's section of the house was built with symmetrical rooms on both sides of the foyer.
+The office is across from the library, and the parlor is across from the dining room.
+On the second floor, there are symmetrical bedrooms on each side of the hallway.
 The servant's section of the house was near the kitchen and the pantry on the east side.
-The grand hall and the parlor are what categorized the house as a mansion.
-Unlike most mansions at the time, the Ford Mansion did not use bricks for the exterior, but painted flush board and clapboards.
+The grand hall and the parlor are what categorize the house as a mansion.
+The Ford Mansion used painted flush boards and clapboards for the exterior rather than brick, which was more common at the time.

 Location

 George Washington and the Continental Army were obliged to set up an encampment in Morristown because of transportation problems.
 Washington liked Morristown's "defensible terrain, important communication routes, and access to critical resources.".
-The Ford family had businesses in iron mines, iron forges, a gristmill, a hemp-mill, and a gunpowder mill that were all stationed near the house.
+The Ford family had businesses in iron mines and forges, a gristmill, a hemp-mill, and a gunpowder mill that were all stationed near the house.
 These businesses were useful to the army in getting resources.

 The surrounding community was made up of 250 residents and 70 buildings.
 In 1777, many high-ranking officials rented these houses.
-Unfortunately, there was an epidemic of smallpox that spread through the town from the soldiers, making the townspeople somewhat bitter to Washington's troops when they arrived in 1779.
+Unfortunately, an epidemic of smallpox spread through the town from the soldiers, making the townspeople somewhat bitter to Washington's troops when they arrived in 1779.

 Washington's army was stationed at Jockey Hollow while Washington stayed in Ford Mansion.
 Jockey Hollow is five miles south of Washington's Headquarters.